mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/release-notes/index.md

 #### Improvements

 -   Change the default Azure region for new clusters to `eastus2` to improve stability.
--   New `cluster.yaml` option `spec.kubernetes.imageRepository` to allow for pulling control-plane images from an alternative repository instead of the default `k8s.gcr.io`.
+-   New `cluster.yaml` option `spec.kubernetes.imageRepository` allows pulling control-plane images from an alternative repository instead of the default `k8s.gcr.io`.

     ```text
     kind: ClusterConfiguration